lbrios/essex-service-design-toolkit/docs/documentation/core/draft-content/content-strategy-delivery.md

 - avoiding duplication
 - not using bold, italics and underline

-See detailed examples of how to design and structure content.
+See our guidance on [designing and structuring content](/docs/core/content/designing-content).

 ## Designing for accessibility